 The old saying of “measure twice, cut once” applies here—buying things in haste is never a good look.
 Having the luxury of taking my time, creating the inventory of what I needed, shopping for the best price, and then applying that knowledge when selecting a business credit card was a game changer.

 If you believe that “how you do anything is how you do everything,” then starting off caring for your credit bodes well for the success of your business.
 I made purchases that allowed me to get my credit card deadlines and other payment schedules before the avalanche of work, which helped ensure I’d be on top of things.
 And, even though I have an 800+ personal credit score, I learned my business credit score is separate, so I was starting from scratch.

-Having time before I was consumed with client work to meet face-to-face with my bank’s small business advisor and others on their team to get the inside scoop on options and business credit card hacks was invaluable.
-The hacks were so amazing, in fact, that I’ll be writing a separate article about them soon.
+Having time before I was consumed with client work to meet face-to-face with my bank’s small business advisor and others on their team to get the inside scoop on options and business credit card hacks was invaluable—like taking advantage of the welcome bonuses and business tools some accounts offer.

-While a year in advance may seem excessively long to set up your business and get a business credit card, I guarantee you'll be happy you took the time before you really start getting busy (hopefully!) with your clients.
+While a year in advance may seem excessively long to set up your business and get a business credit card, you'll probably be happy you took the time before you start getting busy (hopefully!) with your clients.